Oussamaosman02/php-tuto-old/README.md

 ## OOP

 From PHP5 onwards you can write PHP in either procedural or object orientated way.
-OOP consists of classes that can hold "properties" and "methods", Objects can be created from classes.
+OOP consists of classes that can hold "properties" and "methods".
+Objects can be created from classes.

 Lets create a user using OOP!